 How Much Does It Cost?

 Each custom website is different and requires a different amount of work.
 There are many eCommerce platforms available to choose from and the cost varies according to your choice.
 We offer several different packages so you can determine the one that is right for you.
 Our starter web design package starts at $3400 and is perfect for start-ups and small businesses.
 Our premium web package costs $24,800, and we have several packages in between so you can find the one that is right for your business.

 To begin, let’s talk about a CMS or Content Management System.
 It is a software system that allows us to publish, edit and modify content, as well as the possibility of changing the visual aspect displayed.
 In the case of electronic commerce, the primary source of material with which to feed the management system will be the products for sale.
 There are affordable e-commerce websites.
 Also, we must consider certain additional functionalities derived from the peculiarities of this domain.
 For example, we must be able to link a set of products to a user in the form of a shopping cart, or a finished sale.

-Woocommerce is a WordPress plugin that turns the CMS into an online store.
+WooCommerce is a WordPress plugin that turns the CMS into an online store.
 It is entirely free and expandable thanks to other additional plugins.
+It is one of the best eCommerce website builder and leading platform.
 It is the ideal tool for shops with a small catalog and is much more efficient and functional than other plugins that do the same.
 Some of its features are Management of different forms of payment, Configuration of shipping costs, Tax configuration, Creation of discount tickets among others.